Stringy/gileshutton.com/content/coding/bitboards.md

 Mask generation is the important part of bitboard usage.
 It _is_ computationally expensive, but it can all be performed either before-hand (as in my Rust engine, where I've pregenerated everything and I'm linking them directly into the library) or during engine initialisation (as in my Go engine.)
-Either method is similarly effective because ultimately the performance saving you make during move generation and board evaluation is so significant, it massively out-weighs the downsides of having to generate all those masks.
+Either method is similarly effective because ultimately the performance savings you make during move generation and board evaluation is so significant, it massively out-weighs the downsides of having to generate all those masks.